-As I’m writing to you, I’m sitting on the beach on the outer banks of North Carolina.
+As I’m writing to you today, I’m sitting here on the beach on the outer banks of North Carolina.

-It’s a bright sunny day with a cool breeze, my toes are buried in the sand and I’m surrounded by all manner of seabirds.
+It’s a bright and sunny day with a cool breeze, my toes are buried in the sand and I’m surrounded by all manner of seabirds.
 Yellowlegs, standing like sentries at the surfs edge.
-Seagulls flying all around, and pelicans diving down from high above, smacking straight down into the ocean headfirst!
+Seagulls are flying all around, and pelicans are dive-bombing for fish, smacking straight down into the ocean headfirst!

 Bacteria are one-celled (unicellular) microorganisms that can only be seen with a microscope, but as they reproduce they can form rapidly into huge, fuzzy colonies that can be easily seen with the naked eye.
 The purpose of doing this science experiment is to demonstrate to students how quickly bacteria can reproduce, in a geometric progression, when one cell splits into two cells through a process called binary fission.

 This process of growth can begin quickly,- in as little as 20 minutes!

 The way the experiment works is that, under the care of a qualified instructor, sterile powdered agar is mixed with water and nutrients, and heated and poured into an empty petri dish.
 Then a source of bacteria is added.
 The most common method of adding bacteria is to place a dirty coin right in the middle of the dish.
 The bacteria will start to grow immediately, and over a period of days the students can watch as the dish fills up with the fuzzy bacteria.

 As the nutrients are devoured, the fuzzy bacteria completely fill the dish.
 And then finally, when the nutrients are depleted, the colony dies off.